 You might not feel like going to the gym during your period, but don’t let that stop you from exercising.
 Youtube is full of easy 10-minute workout videos that will energize you, release tension and you can do them in the comfort of your living room.
 Even just a short workout will boost your mood and leave you feeling proud and happy that you managed to complete a workout session.

-Yin yoga, also known as restorative yoga comes is a popular yoga style on a heavy-flow and bad-cramp day.
+Yoga is a great exercise for menstrual cramps.
+Yin yoga, and restorative yoga are popular yoga styles on a heavy-flow and bad-cramp day.
 There are many yoga poses in both these yoga styles to release tension from the abdomen.

 Is there any exercise you should avoid during menstruation?